Looking for an easy way to clean your large stove grates? Try this (but read your stove manufacturer's cleaning instructions first!).

 It has 5 burners and three long cast iron grates that go from the front of the stovetop to the back of the stovetop.

-Unfortunately, the grates are longer than my sink – so soaking them is out of the question.
+Unfortunately, the grates are longer than my sink – so soaking them in the sink is out of the question.

 I have tried holding them vertically, scrubbing them down with a kitchen scrubbie, and then using the sink hose to spray them off.